Clicky

 You will also learn all the aspects of freshwater life: from algae to plankton to salmon.

 Graduates of aquatic biology majors can pursue ecology-related careers.
-For instance, you can conduct biological surveys, work on preserving and conservation of natural resources, write environmental impact statements, and conduct water quality control studies.
+For instance, you can conduct biological surveys, work on preserving and conserving natural resources, write environmental impact statements, and conduct water quality control studies.

 Equine Science